cacodcar/cacodcar.github.io/_posts/2020-12-16-Conjugate_Functional.md

 $$y\geq 0$$

 However, the dual of other functions is not necessarily so easy to see and calculate.
-What we will be covering today is solving the conjugate function otherwise known as the Frenchel dual of a differentiable convex function.
-The assumptions of convex and differentiable make the solution process a lot friendlier but these types of functions are not the only functions with conjugate functions.
+We will be covering today to solve the conjugate function, otherwise known as the Frenchel dual of a differentiable convex function.
+The convex and differentiable assumptions make the solution process a lot friendlier, but these types of functions are not the only functions with conjugate functions.
 The definition of a conjugate function is as follows.
 Let $ \textbf{X} $ be a normed space and let $ \textbf{X}^* $ be it is dual.

 $$f^* (\zeta) = \sup_{x\in X}\{\langle \zeta,x\rangle - f(x)\}$$

-Now this can look more than a little intimidating, but it is not actually that bad.
-If we restrict ourselves a little more for the next example, to $\mathcal{R}$ then we can clearify it.
+Now, this can look more than a little intimidating, but it is not actually that bad.
+If we restrict ourselves a little more for the next example, to $\mathcal{R}$, we can clarify it.
 If $\textbf{X} = \mathcal{R}^n$ then $\textbf{X}^* = \mathcal{R}^n$, and the inner product for this space becomes $\zeta^Tx$.
-For $n=1$ the inner product is just multiplication.
-The fist part of the process is determining the domain of the dual and the second part is calculating the values of the conjugate functional on that range.
-Examples 1,2, and 3 are taken from Boyd's Convex optimization book.
+For $n=1$, the inner product is just multiplication.
+The first part of the process is determining the dual, and the second part is calculating the domain of the conjugate function.
+Examples 1, 2, and 3 are taken from Boyd's Convex optimization book.

 ## Example 1